ch0m5/Game-Design-Pillars/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/ch0m5/Game-Design-Pillars/master/docs/Purified.jpg" width="645"/>
 </p>
 ***Creative Direction** of the **Purified** team.
 "When you don’t have any creative direction, or even worse, if your team does not agree on a single concept or direction, it becomes a mess.
-Everyone just starts making stuff on their own and following their own direction."*
+Everyone just starts making stuff on their own and following their own direction." -Antoine Sarrazin*

 From a development perspective: Establishing **Game Pillars** and following them can prevent mishaps during **production** by setting the foundations of the entire game in **pre-production**.
 Therefore, all ideas, concepts, and design choices are processed and consolidated before starting to invest **time and budget**, a point where mistakes can severely hurt the development process.